ml-evs/matador/README.rst

 ``matador`` is primarily a Python *library* that can be used inside Python scripts/modules to create a custom workflow.
 There are, however, several command-line scripts bundled with ``matador`` itself.
 All of these scripts are listed under `CLI Usage <https://docs.matador.science/en/latest/cli.html>`_.

-For basic command-line usage, please explore the help system for command.
+For basic command-line usage, please explore the help system for each command.
 Common workflows can be found inside ``examples/`` and in the `online docs <http://docs.matador.science/en/latest/examples_index.html>`_.

 Please consult the full `Python API documentation <http://docs.matador.science/en/latest/modules.html>`_ for programmatic usage.